EboreimeP/Chicago-Road-Crash/README.md

 # Chicago-Traffic-Crash
-The dataset used for this project consist of a decade long (2013-2023) road crashes that happened in Chicago United States of America.
-Excel was used for data cleaning, modelling, analysis and visualization.
-I set out to answer the following questions from the dataset
+Introduction
+This report presents an analysis of a decade-long (2013-2023) dataset documenting road crashes in Chicago, United States of America.
+The analysis aims to provide insights into the frequency, severity, financial implications, and primary causes of these crashes.
+The data cleaning, modeling, analysis, and visualization were conducted using Excel.

+Questions Addressed
-1. How many crashes occured within the study period ?
+Frequency of Crashes: How many crashes occurred within the study period?
-2. How many of these crashes resulted in injuries ?
+Crash Severity: How many of these crashes resulted in injuries?
-3. What were the financial implications of these crashes ?
+Financial Implications: What were the financial implications of these crashes?
-4. What were the primary causes of these crashes ?
+Primary Causes: What were the primary causes of these crashes?
-Next, I extrated the columns necessary to answer and visualize the above questions from the dataset.
-The following insights were derived from my analysis of the dataset
+Data Analysis
+Insights:
-1. A total of 794448 crashes took place between 2013 and 2023 in Chicago
+Total Crashes: A total of 794,448 crashes took place between 2013 and 2023 in Chicago.
-2. These crashes resulted in 150117 injuries, 10.5% of which were incapacitating.
-Almost a thousand (984) of the total injuries was fatal.
+Injuries: These crashes resulted in 150,117 injuries, with 10.5% being incapacitating and 984 resulting in fatalities.
-3. More than 60% of the total crashes accounted for over $1500 Dollars in damages.
+Financial Implications: More than 60% of crashes caused damages exceeding $1500.
-4. The road crashes had little to do with the prevailing weather condition as at the time of crash nor the state of the road.
-5. Analysis showed that 78.62% of the crashes occured during clear weather conditions.
+Weather Conditions: Weather conditions at the time of the crash or road state had little correlation with crash occurrence.
+78.62% of crashes occurred during clear weather.
-6. Also, more than 640000 representing 80.65% of the crashes occured on defect-free roads.
+Road Condition: Over 80% of crashes occurred on defect-free roads.
-7. Furthermore, more than 64% of the crashes occured in daylight.
-Although another 22% of the crashes occured in darkness but in a well lit road.
+Time of Day: More than 64% of crashes occurred during daylight, with an additional 22% occurring in well-lit conditions during darkness.
-Further investigations reveal that most of the crashes were primarily due to human factors such as falling to yield right-of-way, following too closely, improper overtaking, over speeding, improper backing, improper lane usage, lack of driving skills, improper turning signal.
+Primary Causes: Most crashes were due to human factors such as failing to yield right-of-way, following too closely, improper overtaking, speeding, improper backing, improper lane usage, lack of driving skills, and improper turning signals.
+Recommendations
+Based on the insights gained from the analysis, the following recommendations are proposed to address the issue of road crashes in Chicago:

+Public Awareness Campaigns: Launch campaigns to educate drivers on safe driving practices, emphasizing the importance of yielding right-of-way, maintaining safe distances, avoiding speeding, and using turning signals appropriately.
+Enhanced Law Enforcement: Strengthen enforcement of traffic laws to deter reckless driving behaviors.
+Infrastructure Improvements: Invest in road maintenance and improvements to address defects and enhance road safety.
+Data-Driven Interventions: Continuously monitor crash data to identify trends and hotspots, allowing for targeted interventions and improvements in high-risk areas.
+Driver Education Programs: Develop and implement programs to enhance driving skills and awareness among motorists.
+Technological Solutions: Explore the integration of advanced driver-assistance systems and other technology-driven solutions to mitigate human errors and improve road safety.
+Conclusion
+The analysis highlights the significant impact of road crashes in Chicago, emphasizing the need for comprehensive interventions targeting both behavioral and infrastructural aspects of road safety.
+By implementing the proposed recommendations, stakeholders can work towards reducing the frequency and severity of crashes, ultimately enhancing road safety and saving lives.